 Sharing information in the context of family violence may pose particular and complex risks for children and other family members.

 Care should especially be taken when sharing information that may disclose a child or another family member’s whereabouts, including where the child or family is living or services they attend.
 However, risks related to information sharing are not always easily identified, so it is important to access relevant expertise.

 As set out in the MARAM Framework, information sharing entities should engage with services that are authorised and skilled (including those located within The Orange Door Network) to determine appropriate actions and promote collaborative practice around families and children.
 The Family Violence Information Sharing Scheme may enable voluntary sharing to support this collaboration.

 Under the MARAM Framework, a family violence risk assessment will be undertaken by a professional with appropriate expertise and a safety plan will be prepared for the child and other family members at risk.
 Safety plans specifically address potential risks posed by sharing information and provide guidance about what should be considered.
 Information sharing should occur in accordance with a relevant safety plan.
 Information sharing entities must retain copies of relevant risk assessments and safety plans.
 See Chapter 5 for a full list of record keeping requirements.

 It is important to note that the potential misidentification of a victim survivor or perpetrator of family violence may mean that information sharing has unintended consequences.
 Information sharing entities are encouraged to exercise their professional expertise, and to seek additional support as necessary.
-See Chapter 3 of the and the for more details about how to respond when it becomes apparent that a perpetrator or victim survivor of family violence has been misidentified.
+See Chapter 3 of the Family Violence Information Sharing Guidelines and the MARAM Framework for more details about how to respond when it becomes apparent that a perpetrator or victim survivor of family violence has been misidentified.

 It is intended that professionals will exercise their judgement and utilise appropriate frameworks and expertise to determine the safest and most effective approach in each circumstance.